tesar-tech/tesar-tech_website/input/vdp.md

 - Zoom important details
 - Analyze intervals with markers mode
 - Play videos side by side
+- Trims videos to new files in original resolution (from marker menu)"
 - Controlled by touch, keyboard or mouse
 - Navigate through video with markers
 - Stores position in playback